vignesh-044/COVID_Data_Analysis/README.md

     • Line graphs for infection trends.
     • Heatmaps for regional comparisons.
     • Bar charts for mortality vs. recovery rates.

+Key Observations (COVID-19 Insights)
+    1. United States (US)
+        ◦ Has the highest confirmed cases with some deaths reported.

+    2. US and Brazil
+        ◦ Both show very high confirmed cases, with partial recovery observed.

+    3. India
+        ◦ Despite its huge population, India shows a strong recovery trend and plays a good role in managing the crisis.

+    4. Papua New Guinea
+        ◦ Experienced a sudden increase in cases within a single week.

+    5. Holy See, Grenada, Dominica
+        ◦ These regions appear to have good healthcare systems, reporting no deaths.

 Conclusion
     • Early response and strong healthcare infrastructure reduced mortality.